Christianity in Middle-earth

-Christianity is a central theme in J. R. R. Tolkien's fictional works about Middle-earth, but always a hidden one.
-This allows the book to be read at different levels, and its meaning to be applied by the reader, rather than forcing a single meaning on the reader.
+Christianity is a central theme in J. R. R. Tolkien's fictional works about Middle-earth, but the specifics are always kept hidden.
+This allows for the books' meaning to be personally interpreted by the reader, instead of the author detailing a strict, set meaning.

 J. R. R. Tolkien was a devout Roman Catholic from boyhood, and he described The Lord of the Rings in particular as a "fundamentally religious and Catholic work; unconsciously so at first, but consciously in the revision".
 While he insisted it was not an allegory, it contains numerous themes from Christian theology.
 These include the battle of good versus evil, the triumph of humility over pride, and the activity of grace.
-A central theme is death and immortality, with light as a symbol of divine creation, but Tolkien's attitudes to mercy and pity, resurrection, the Eucharist, salvation, repentance, self-sacrifice, free will, justice, fellowship, authority and healing can also be detected.
+A central theme is death and immortality, with light as a symbol of divine creation, but Tolkien's attitudes as to mercy and pity, resurrection, the Eucharist, salvation, repentance, self-sacrifice, free will, justice, fellowship, authority and healing can also be detected.
 Divine providence appears indirectly as the will of the Valar, godlike immortals, expressed subtly enough to avoid compromising people's free will.
+The Silmarillion embodies a detailed narrative of the splintering of the original created light, and of the fall of man in the shape of several incidents including the Akallabêth (The Downfall of Númenor).

-There is no single Christ-figure comparable to C. S. Lewis's Aslan in his Narnia books, but the characters of Gandalf, Frodo, and Aragorn exemplify the threefold office, the prophetic, priestly, and kingly aspects of Christ respectively.
+There is no single Christ-figure comparable to C. S. Lewis's Aslan in his Narnia books, but the characters of Gandalf, Frodo, and Aragorn exemplify the threefold office, the prophetic, priestly, and kingly aspects of Christ, respectively.

+Context

+Middle-earth

+Middle-earth is the generic name for the setting of much of the English writer J. R. R. Tolkien's fantasy, and more specifically the central continent of his world of Arda.
+Works set there include his 1937 children's book The Hobbit, his 1954–55 novel The Lord of the Rings, and his 1973 work The Silmarillion.
+These works are set in an imagined time in the distant pagan past of the Earth's history, long before Christianity.